M-CreativeLab/jsar-runtime/README.md

 - [Node.js](https://nodejs.org/en/) v18.16.1
 - [Rust](https://www.rust-lang.org/) v1.70.0 or later

-And you need to add the following targets to your Rust toolchain:
+And you need to add the following targets to your Rust toolchain by your need:

 ```sh
 $ rustup target add aarch64-linux-android